martin-papy/qdrant-loader/docs/MigrationGuide.md

 ## Overview

-This guide helps you migrate from previous versions of QDrant Loader to v0.3.2, which introduces comprehensive file conversion support.
+This guide helps you migrate from previous versions of QDrant Loader to v0.3.2, which introduces comprehensive file conversion support and improved configuration structure.
 The upgrade is **backward compatible** with no breaking changes.

 ## 🚀 Quick Migration